 For the next 90 minutes, Penney and Sasseville made ever-increasing sweeps of D.C. airspace, looking for the fourth airliner.
 "We never found anything," Penney told HISTORY.
 After about an hour into their mission, Penney and Sasseville heard that the Flight 93 had crashed in a field in Pennsylvania.
 Passengers on the flight had heroically prevented the hijackers from reaching their target.

 Now the mission changed from intercept to sanitizing the airspace.
 Not every aircraft aloft that morning was aware the FAA had ordered a national ban on takeoffs of all civilian aircraft regardless of destination.
 With the assistance of civilian air traffic controllers, Penney and Sasseville began to divert any aircraft away from the D.C. area and ordered them to land as soon as they could.
-They also identified first-responding aircraft assisting the rescue at the Pentagon.
+They also identified the first-responding aircraft assisting the rescue at the Pentagon.

 Penney and other pilots were instructed to guard the president of the United States as he flew home

 At the time of the attacks, President George W. Bush was attending an elementary school event in Sarasota, Florida.
 When he was told a second plane had hit the World Trade Center and the country was under attack, he was escorted back to Air Force One and taken to the safest place at that moment, Barksdale Air Force Base in Louisiana.
 Bush then flew to Offutt Air Force Base in Bellevue to get a better handle on the situation before flying back to D.C.

 In the evening hours, it was time to bring the president home.
 Penney's plane and the others patrolling the skies around Washington, D.C. had been equipped with live ammunition.
 They were also given “free-fire” authority, meaning pilots could make the decision to fire on any civilian aircraft deemed to be a threat, instead of waiting for authorization.
 Several hours after the initial attack, it was still unclear whether more attacks were pending.